 While many parties have, during the pre-institution phase, requested referral of an issue to the 100-day program, the Commission has been cautious in its selection of cases for such early adjudication.
 For example, in a multi-patent investigation where there are serious patentability issues relating to only certain of the asserted patents, respondents should not request designation of the case to the 100-day program.
 Similarly, respondents should be judicious in requesting referral to the 100-day program and not burden the Commission with filing routine requests for referral where there is not a high likelihood that the issue will dispose of the entire investigation.
-Respondents should be mindful that, as a useful alternative, the ITC rules authorize the ALJs to grant motions for summary determination "upon all or any part of the issues to be determined" when "there is no genuine issue as to any material fact" and the moving party is entitled to judgment as a matter of law.23
+Respondents should be mindful that, as a useful alternative, the ITC rules authorize the ALJs to grant motions for summary

 Certain Products Having Laminated Packaging, Inv.
-No. 337-TA-874 (Judge Essex) (terminating the investigation after conducting a 100-day procedure due to lack of domestic industry); Certain Inflatable Products and Processes for Making the Same, Inv.
-No. 337-TA-1009 (Judge McNamara) (designating for a 100-day procedure based on economic domestic industry; case settled before adjudication of the 100-day proceeding); Certain Silicon-On-Insulator Wafers, Inv.
-No. 337-TA-1025 (Judge McNamara) (designating for a 100-day procedure based on domestic industry); Certain IoT Devices and Components Thereof (IoT, Internet of Things) - Web Applications Displayed on a Web Browser, Inv.
-No. 337-TA-1094 (Judge Lord) (designating for 100-day procedure based on domestic industry); Certain Solid State Storage Drives, Stacked Electronics Components, and Products Containing Same, Inv.
-No. 337-TA-1097 (Judge Lord) (designating for 100-day procedure based on domestic industry).
+No. 337-TA-874 (Judge Essex), Order No. 15 (July 5, 2013) (terminated based on determination of no domestic industry); Certain Inflatable Products and Processes for Making the Same, Inv.
+No. 337-TA-1009 (Judge McNamara), Order No. 6 (July 25, 2016) (terminated by consent order prior to a ruling); Certain Silicon-On-Insulator Wafers, Inv.
+No. 337-TA-1025 (Judge McNamara), Order No. 17 (Apr.
+6, 2017) (terminated based on settlement following determination that domestic industry was established); Certain IoT Devices and Components Thereof (IoT, Internet of Things) - Web Applications Displayed on a Web Browser, Inv.
+No. 337-TA-1094 (Judge Lord), Order No. 10 (Feb.
+27. 2018) (terminated based on expiration of asserted patent); Certain Solid State Storage Drives, Stacked Electronics Components, and Products Containing Same, Inv.
+No. 337-TA-1097 (Judge Lord), Order 31 (Mar.
+26, 2019) (terminated as to one of four asserted patents on the basis of no domestic industry); Certain Taurine (2-Aminoehtanesulfonic Acid), Methods of Production and Processes for Making the Same, and Products Containing the Same, 337-TA-1146, Order No. 8, (Apr.
+10, 2019) (terminated based on withdrawal of the Complaint).

-20 Certain Audio Processing Hardware and Software, Inv.
-No. 337-TA-949 (Judge Pender) (designating for a 100-day procedure based on patent ownership standing, but ultimately finding the requisite standing and allowing the investigation to proceed to adjudication on the merits).
+Certain Audio Processing Hardware and Software, Inv.
+No. 337-TA-949 (Judge Pender), Order No. 8 (June 11, 2015) (finding the requisite standing and allowing the investigation to proceed to adjudication on the merits).

 21 Certain Portable Electronic Devices and Components Thereof, Inv.
-No. 337-TA-994 (Judge Shaw) (terminating the investigation after conducting a 100-day procedure due to lack of patent eligibility under Section 101).
+No. 337-TA-994 (Judge Shaw), Final Initial Determination (Aug.
+19, 2016) (terminating the investigation after conducting a 100-day procedure due to lack of patent eligibility under Section 101).